-In order to be realised, projects included in the Plan (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework, of which the Plan is not part and does not contribute towards.
+In order to be realised, projects included in the Sligo DEDP (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework, of which the Sligo DEDP is not part and does not contribute towards.
 Such legislation, policies, plans and programmes include:

-- Requirements for lower-tier environmental assessment, including EIA and AA; - Statutory land use plans that form part of the statutory decision-making and consent-granting framework (e.g. Development Plans, such as Limerick Development Plan 2022-2028) and that have undergone environmental assessment, as appropriate, including various provisions relating to sustainable development, environmental protection and environmental management; and - The Climate Action Plan 2023 and the National Climate Change Adaptation Framework (2018 and any subsequent versions).
+- Requirements for lower-tier environmental assessment, including EIA and AA; - Statutory land use plans that form part of the statutory decision-making and consent-granting framework (e.g. Development Plans, such as the existing Sligo County Development Plan 2017-2023 (as varied and extended) and the new upcoming Sligo CDP 2024-2030 [in preparation] and any Local Area Plans currently in force in County Sligo) that have undergone environmental assessment, as appropriate, including various provisions relating to sustainable development, environmental protection and environmental management; and - The Climate Action Plan 2023 (and emerging Climate Action Plan 2024) and the National Climate Change Adaptation Framework (2018 and any subsequent versions).